 Once the general application is completed, you may apply for scholarships that show in your recommended list that have an “Apply” button, including the Students Helping Students and Student Emergency Relief Funds.
 You must enter each application and answer further questions, then “Submit” at the bottom right to complete.

-- The CARES Act: The federal stimulus package passed in response to the COVID-19 pandemic provides universities with limited funding designated for current undergraduate and graduate students who have incurred unexpected expenses with campus disruptions due to COVID-19, particularly students with unmet needs.
-International students and DACA students are now eligible to receive funds through the third round of Higher Education Emergency Relief Fund (HEERF), however, does not address COVID-related expenses incurred by our international students, our DACA students or those students who were already enrolled in exclusively online programs, such as SLU’s School of Professional Studies.
+Higher Education Emergency Relief Fund: The federal stimulus package passed in response to the COVID-19 pandemic provides universities with limited funding designated for current undergraduate and graduate students who have incurred unexpected expenses due to COVID-19, particularly students with unmet needs.
+International students and DACA students are now eligible to receive funds through the third round of Higher Education Emergency Relief Fund (HEERF), however, does not address COVID-related expenses incurred by our international students or our DACA students.
+SLU received a new round of HEERF funding (HEERF II) for the Spring 2021 semester.

 Additional Grant Opportunities for Undergraduate Students